-- FW(C) 1.1 Calves must be fed a wholesome diet which: - a) is appropriate for their age, weight and digestive system - b) is fed to them in sufficient quantity to maintain them in good health and promote a positive state of wellbeing - c) fully satisfies their nutritional needs, including their mineral requirements. - FW(C) 1.2 Calves must have daily access to food, except when required not to, as part of any therapy prescribed by the attending veterinary surgeon. - FW(C) 1.3 REVISED Every newborn calf must: - a) LEGAL receive adequate colostrum from its dam (at least 3 litres), or from another source, as soon as possible after it is born and certainly within the first 6 hours of life - b) continue to suckle for the first 24 hours: - i. from its dam, or where this is not physically possible, - ii. via an artificial teat, or where there is a biological necessity, - iii. via stomach tubing. - Adequate colostrum is considered to be approximately 10% of the calf's birth body weight in the first 6 hours and 20% of the calf's birth body weight in the first 24 hours.
+- FW(C) 1.1 Calves must be fed a wholesome diet which: - a) is appropriate for their age, weight and digestive system - b) is fed to them in sufficient quantity to maintain them in good health and promote a positive state of wellbeing - c) fully satisfies their nutritional needs, including their mineral requirements. - FW(C) 1.2 Calves must have daily access to food, except when required not to, as part of any therapy prescribed by the attending veterinary surgeon.

+- FW(C) 1.3 \ Every newborn calf must: - a) receive adequate colostrum from its dam (at least 3 litres), or from another source, as soon as possible after it is born and certainly within the first 6 hours of life - b) continue to suckle for the first 24 hours of life, or where this is not physically possible, fed ideally via an artificial teat.

+Adequate colostrum is considered to be approximately 10% of birth body weight in the first 6 hours and totals about 20% birth body weight in the first 24 hours.

-Colostrum quality is important and there should be at least 50g lgG per litre to ensure sufficient passive transfer.
+Colostrum quality is also important and colostrum should have at least 50g lgG per litre to ensure sufficient passive transfer.